explodinglabs/explodinglabs.github.io/docs/_posts/2021-01-11-write-6x-less-code.markdown

 _You're only adding noise to the logs, and noise to the code._

-## Trying to catch every f------ exception
+## Trying to catch every exception

 This is the tendency of the paranoid programmer, every line of code brings fear.
 "Something could go wrong here, I'd better handle it and log a nice